status-im/status-network-token/README.md

 - Initial price: 100
 - Final price: 66
 - Price stages: 2
+- Cap commitment: sealed commitment for the soft hidden cap.

 #### 2. sale.setANT() – 95,427 gas
 Set ANT needs to called from the Aragon Multisig.
 Its parameters are:

 - ANT token address: An empty deployed instance of ANT.
 - ANPlaceholder: A network placeholder with references to the Sale and ANT.
+- Sale wallet: A contract that holds sale funds until final block.

 Aragon Dev will perform setANT inmediately after deploying the sale so it is instantiated as soon as possible.